In this article, we are going to show you how to choose an Ecommerce service provider.

 Large marketplaces can be great for some shops, but membership comes with a price.
 Yes, you have access to millions of active buyers.
 However, you have to find ways to stand out from a very crowded field.
 This includes marketing and choosing a price point (affordable or luxury?).
 Marketplaces like Etsy can be difficult for some store owners as you have to follow all their policies.
 For example, Three Bird Nest was an extremely successful Etsy shop but branched out with their own site after policy disputes about how their products were made.

 Do some research and see if your specific niche has a marketplace site.
 Check prices, policies, monthly fees, tax support and look at the seller feedback.
 This may be a good choice if you know your products can compete in a crowded field.

-An eCommerce platform allows sellers to create a shop using a pre-designed template.
-This mean your shop is hosted by the platform, but each shop is independant and not connected to each other.
-This is great for those that are new to eCommerce and many platforms have free or very affordable monthly fees.
+An Ecommerce platform allows sellers to create a shop using a pre-designed template.
+This means your shop is hosted by the platform, but each shop is independent and not connected to each other.
+This is great for those that are new to Ecommerce and many platforms have free or very affordable monthly fees.

 - You don’t have to worry about hosting

 - The platform handles all the sales transactions